 Description: What makes a story character-driven?
 How can you get your characters to jump off the page?
 What elements create a successful character with a distinct voice?
 Utilizing techniques and examples from both theatre acting and children’s literature, this interactive workshop explores these questions and unpack tools to build rich characters with standout voices and unique personalities.

-Breakout title: How to start writing and keep writing [ALL]
+Breakout title: How to Start Writing and Keep Writing [ALL]

 Presented by: Presented by Gianna Lakenauth, Editor | KNOPF (PRH)